 One of my recent design successes came through my involvement with Clik on the Clik Jobs app.
 It was a brilliant project to be involved in, so I was delighted to be asked back for additional consultancy work on the Clik Remote platform.
 Here’s a brief account of the design strategy that shaped the project:

-Clik Remote is a service management web application that connects engineers, sales teams, customers and managers in the building services industry by way of a central database.
+Clik Remote is a service management web application that connects engineers, sales teams, customers and managers in the engineering services industry by way of a central database.

 It’s an intuitive piece of software that streamlines service management for all involved; customers get better service, engineers get better job preparation and sales reps get better leads.
 If, for instance, you manage a building maintenance company, you can plan jobs into the Clik Remote database for your engineers to access whenever they arrive onsite.
 All of their planned work is located in the app and they can create and edit jobs, too, making for a fully streamlined process.

-The project kicked off with a survey that was designed to uncover the behaviours and common gripes of existing users.
+The project kicked off with user research that was designed to uncover the behaviours and common gripes of existing users.
 It found that:

 From these invaluable insights, it was clear that we needed to build a new app that was user-centric and mobile-first through and through.